Frijol/ifoundthemeaningoflife.com/README.md

 # Personal Website of Kelsey Breseman
 Hosted at [ifoundthemeaningoflife.com](//ifoundthemeaningoflife.com) via Netlify.
+Automatically deploys on push to main.

 # Notes from theme
 ## Pages